-(Replaces ACC 1101 and a portion of ACC 1102-see ACC 1105) Pre-requisites: Program Admission
+(Replaces ACC 1101 and a portion of ACC 1102-see ACC 1105)

 Introduces the basic financial accounting concepts of the complete accounting cycle and provides the student with the necessary skills to maintain a set of books for a sole proprietorship.
 Topics include: accounting vocabulary and concepts, the accounting cycle for a personal service business, the accounting cycle for a merchandising business, inventory, cash control and receivables.
 Laboratory work demonstrates theory presented in class.